mwdavisii/mwdavisii/readme.md

 I design enterprise systems and platforms and help develop and grow engineering, infrastructure, security, and operations teams.

-I also enjoy advising small companies and non-profits on technology and occasionally helping out internet strangers solve issues.
+I also enjoy advising small companies and non-profits on technology and occasionally helping internet strangers solve issues.

 I built apps a long time ago, but now, when I do get to code, it's mostly back-ends and platforms.
 I seem to write more `.yaml` and confluence docs than anything else these days.